wp-plugins/galaxy-zoo/readme.txt

 == Frequently Asked Questions ==

-= How do I get the plugin to work with my Galaxy Zoo account =
+= How do I get the plugin work with my Galaxy Zoo account =

 As of the moment, only selected beta testers from Galaxy Zoo forums were given API keys required by the plugin to access Galaxy Zoo account data.
 If